 However, the council has agreed to pay all staff Grade 2 spinal column point 3 which is £18,562 (£9.62 per hour) as a minimum.
 This is £0.90 per hour above the national living wage rate which is currently £8.72.

 Lowest gross pay is £18,562 (2019/20: £18,065) which represents a 6.40:1 ratio to that of the Chief Executive.
-The multiplier is monitored each year and the differential between the top earner and the lowest earner has reduced compared to last year, which is a positive result.
-This is due to higher percentage pay award being awarded at the lower end of the pay scale, following a national review of the pay spine.
+The multiplier is monitored each year and the differential between the top earner and the lowest earner has remained static.